jjw9765/big-k-mighty-hamm/README.txt

 Control Big K and his sidekick Mighty Hamm the pig through springs, tanks, and rockets in this wacky paper world.
 Collect beans to multiply your score even further, and use Mighty Hamm to erase enemies while not letting Big K get hit!
+Test